ggustin93/ghostly-plus-dashboard/docs/01_ARCHITECTURE/data_flow.md

 This document describes the key data flows within the Ghostly+ system, detailing how information moves between components, is processed, and stored.

+> **Important Note:** While this document provides data flow details, the project's **Memory Bank** serves as the single point of truth for all project documentation.
+For the most current and comprehensive information, please refer to the Memory Bank.

 ## Primary Data Acquisition Flow

 This represents the main path for data collection from the serious game to the database: